zetalex/DPB2_App/README.md

 ## SFP Transceiver AFBR-5715ALZ

-Los transceptores SFP de fibra óptica tienen la función principal ser los puertos de comunicación de la placa.
+Fibre optic SFP transceivers have the primary function of being the communication ports on the board.
 These transceivers have an EEPROM memory that is divided into two pages, which correspond to the slave addresses I<sup>2</sup>C 0x50 and 0x51 in our case.

 The SFPs collect information on highly relevant real-time quantities and are located on the second page of the EEPROM (0x51), such as the temperature within the module, the supply voltage supplied to them, the laser bias current and both the transmitted and received optical power.